General FAQs

 What courses do I need to take in order to declare the GWS major?

-To declare the Gender and Women’s Studies major, the student must have completed either GWS 10.
+To declare the Gender and Women’s Studies major, the student must have completed GWS 10 with at least a C grade.
 To complete the major, students must take two of the three gateway courses (GWS 10, GWS 14, LGBT 20AC).

 What kind of G.P.A. must I have to get into the GWS major?